 An EIN is a federal number, so it has nothing to do with New Hampshire.
 That said, NH LLCs should still apply for one.
 To apply, head to this link and fill out the required forms with the IRS.
 There is no cost to apply for an EIN.

 Various additional steps must be taken before your business can operate legally.
 The Certificate of Formation establishes the LLC as a legal entity, but it’s not the only license required.

 The specific requirements depend on the type of business you are running, as well as its location and industry.
 The federal government requires licenses for certain specialized and regulated industries.

-The state of New Hampshire requires various permits and licenses for business in certain industries.
+The state of New Hampshire requires various permits and licenses for businesses in certain industries.
 For example, some businesses may need to apply for health permits, environmental permits, or alcoholic beverage licenses.
 At this time, you’ll also want to apply for an unemployment tax account with the New Hampshire Employment Security system.
 More information on state-level requirements can be found here.

 Additionally, local jurisdictions may also require permits.
 Most cities and counties will require a general business license, and may also have industry-specific permits for some businesses.
 Check with the local government in the city or county that you plan to operate (and in each relevant city or county, if you plan to have multiple locations).

 Keep your business in good standing

 There are many tasks that you will need to complete on an ongoing basis in order to keep your LLC in good standing.
 This includes steps on the federal level (like tax returns), state level (like annual reports and employer taxes), and local level (like permit renewals).